cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

     // ---------------------------- SIGNAL REGION -------------------------------------------------------------------//
     // Make a dataset, this will be just four bins in MET.
-    // its easiest to make this from a histogram.
-Set the contents to "somehting" TH1F data_th1("data_obs_SR","Data observed in signal region",nbins,xbins);
+    // it's easiest to make this from a histogram.
+Set the contents to "something" TH1F data_th1("data_obs_SR","Data observed in signal region",nbins,xbins);

     data_th1.SetBinContent(1,100);